dstackai/dstack/docs/blog/posts/volumes-on-runpod.md

 In this case, `dstack` attaches the specified volume to each new replica.
 This ensures the model is downloaded only once, reducing cold start time in proportion to the model size.

-Using [volumes](../../docs/concepts/volumes.md) can optimize not only inference cold start times but also the loading of data and model checkpoints during training and fine-tuning, e.g., via [tasks](../../docs/tasks.md) or [dev environments](../../docs/dev-environments.md).

 RunPod, in turn, optimizes cold starts through aggressive caching of Docker images.
 Starting a new instance with RunPod, especially if you have used a specific Docker image before, is exceptionally fast.

-While RunPod offers affordable GPU prices and reliable service, `dstack` simplifies its use for all workloads, from development and training to model inference.
+Using [volumes](../../docs/concepts/volumes.md) can optimize not only inference cold start times but also the loading of data and model checkpoints during training and fine-tuning, e.g., via [tasks](../../docs/tasks.md) or [dev environments](../../docs/dev-environments.md).

+Also, a great feature of RunPod is that volumes can be attached to multiple containers simultaneously, making them useful for auto-scalable services or distributed tasks.